khriemer2596/Web-Applications/TD Memetrade Project/README.md

 # Team-Meme-Stock
-This is the general file location for the TD Memetrade Project
+This is a full stack CRUD web application for TD Memetrade, which is a fictional financial advising firm centered around subscribers who are receiving financial advise from analysts.
+This application uses JS/Node, HTML (and Handlebars for templating), CSS, and MySQL.